informatici/openhospital/README.md

 ![SourceForge](https://img.shields.io/sourceforge/dt/openhospital/v1.12.1?color=33ccff&label=latest&logoColor=33ccff)
 [ [Download latest (mirror)](https://sourceforge.net/projects/openhospital/) ] [ [All releases (mirror)](https://sourceforge.net/projects/openhospital/files/) ]

+## Software

+Open Hospital (OH) is deployed as a desktop application that can be used in a standalone, single user mode (PORTABLE mode) or in a client / server network configuration (CLIENT mode), where multiple clients and users connect to the same database server.
 OH is developed in Java and it is based on open-source tools and libraries; it runs on any computer, requires low resources and is designed to work without an internet connection.
+For more information check the online documentation [here][documentation].

 Open Hospital is composed by the following components, hosted in separated repositories:
  - [OH Core][core], a library that contains the business logic and the data abstraction layer